bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-I\'m going to get rid of that again.
+I&apos;m going to get rid of that again.
 And just do this one more time.
 We start with a pair of parentheses and in there we add a function with its parentheses in its curly braces.
 And then to make it run immediately, we put another set of parentheses.
-Like that, I\'m going to just put a semicolon at the end.
-And then this is what\'s going to hold all our code.
+Like that, I&apos;m going to just put a semicolon at the end.
+And then this is what&apos;s going to hold all our code.
 We put that in between the curly braces, move that down, and then all this stuff can just go, Inside here.
 Like so.

-And once you\'ve typed this function expression, a few.
-The times you\'ll get comfortable with it.
+And once you&apos;ve typed this function expression, a few.
+The times you&apos;ll get comfortable with it.
 And then that will work just fine and it keeps everything local to this function expression.
-There are a few more things that I want to say about this while we\'re here.
+There are a few more things that I want to say about this while we&apos;re here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 461.  (###) ~~~~~~~~~~~~~~~~~~~-->